triton-inference-server/server/docs/perf_analyzer.md

 You might have to specify a different url(`-u`) to access wherever the server is running.
 The report of perf_analyzer will only include statistics measured at the client-side.

-**NOTE:** The support is still in a **beta** quality. perf_analyzer does not guarantee the most optimum tuning for TorchServe.
+**NOTE:** The support is still in a **beta**. perf_analyzer does not guarantee optimum tuning for TorchServe.
 However, a single benchmarking tool that can be used to stress the inference servers in an identical manner is important for performance analysis.

 ## Advantages of using Perf Analyzer over third-party benchmark suites